Reducing your home’s energy use is one of the best ways to lower your monthly costs. It’s also easier than you might think.

 - Seal air ducts, particularly in your attic.
 The unsealed ducts in your attic and crawlspaces lose air, and uninsulated ducts lose heat—wasting energy and money.

 - If you use tape to seal air ducts, avoid cloth-backed, rubber adhesive duct tape.
 It tends to fail quickly.
-Instead, use mastic, butyl tape, foil tape or other heat-approved tapes.
+Instead, use mastic tape, butyl tape, foil tape or other heat-approved tapes.